Healthcare When Going from Active Duty to National Guard

 Your Employer’s Insurance

 Going with your new employer’s insurance is always an option too.
 You don’t have to go with TRICARE Reserve Select.
 However, in a lot of cases, doing so will be more affordable for you and your family.
-If you are trying to decide what to do, take a look at your options and go with the plan that works best for you and your family’s needs.
+Trying to decide what to do?
+Take a look at your options and go with the plan that works best for you and your family’s needs.

 If You Become Activated